A Large RGB-D Dataset for Semi-supervised Monocular Depth Estimation: Proposed Method

 \subsubsection{Monocular depth network}

-For training the monocular depth estimation network, we collect 22,600, 21,283, and 22,000 images from KITTI, Cityscapes and DIML/CVL dataset, respectively.
-Then, the pseudo ground truth training data is generated using the stereo matching network and stereo confidence map.
-The monocular student network was trained for 30 epochs with a batch size 4.
-The Adam solver \cite{Adam} was adopted for an efficient stochastic optimization with a fixed learning rate of 0.001 and momentum of 0.9.
-We select the model that works best on the validation dataset of the Eigen split \cite{Eigen2015}.
+To train the monocular depth estimation network, we collected stereo images from the KITTI, Cityscapes, and DIML/ CVL datasets, respectively.
+The pseudo-ground-truth training data were generated using the stereo matching network and stereo confidence map.
+The monocular student network was trained for 50 epochs with a batch size of 4.
+The Adam solver~\cite{Adam} was adopted for efficient stochastic optimization with a fixed learning rate of 0.001 and a momentum of 0.9.